 This is a div block with a Webflow interaction that will be triggered when the heading is in the view.

 Your UK State Pension does not stop when you move abroad.
-It does not go away.
-It does not require you to be resident in the UK to claim it.
+It does not disappear.
+It does not require you to remain resident in the UK to claim it.

 But it does require you to take action.

-The moment you leave the UK, you fall out of the automatic NI contribution system.
+The moment you leave the UK, you fall out of the automatic National Insurance contribution system.
 Your employer no longer pays Class 1 contributions.
-Your Self Assessment (if you are self-employed) no longer triggers contributions.
+Your Self Assessment (if self-employed) no longer triggers contributions.
 The system that has been building your State Pension entitlement since you started working simply stops.

-For expats with long absences (5+ years), these gaps can add up to decades of lost pension entitlement.
+For expats with absences of 5+ years, these gaps compound into decades of lost pension entitlement.
 Each year without contributions reduces your final pension by approximately £342/year for life.
 A 10-year absence without action costs roughly £68,400 in lost pension over a 20-year retirement.

 The new State Pension (introduced April 2016) requires 35 qualifying years for the full amount.